You budget online. You invest online. Why not apply for your life insurance online?Read more

 2. What do I value the most?

 If you’re eager to revamp to your budget, it may be time to consider what is important.
-“Most of us have to prioritize how we spend money,” says Betty Wang, CFP®, founder and president of BW Financial Planning in Denver.
+“Most of us have to prioritize how we spend money,” says Betty Wang, CFP® professional, founder and president of BW Financial Planning in Denver.

 Start by making a list of everything you spend money on by reviewing your bank and credit card statements.
-Some expenses, such as student loan payments, can’t be eliminated from your budget.
+Some expenses, such as student loan payments or mortgage payments, can’t be eliminated from your budget.
 But you may decide that weekly Postmates™ orders aren’t essential.
-By ranking each expense, it may be easier to see where you can make changes over time.
+By ranking each expense, it may be easier to set your financial goals, and see where you can make changes over time.

 3. Can I save more?